 My name is Brian, though my family knows me as Cabezón (“Big Head”), the latest in a long line of ginormous domes stretching back to the Old Country and the Old World.

 The size of my most prodigious feature inspired my first published collection of stories, Big Head on the Block, in October 2023.
 Nearly all the stories in that book originated here on Substack, where each week I share reflections and rambles from the basement of my mind—to take a phrase from E.B White.
 My stories generally focus on the themes of growing up, failing to grow up, being a failure as a grown-up, and traveling back to the time before I was a failure and a grown-up.
-It’s exhilarating stuff.

-In the time I’ve written stories for pay, I’ve profiled American cage fighters, immigrant soccer players, Oscar-nominated filmmakers, front-line healthcare workers, and hundreds of sports, business, nonprofit, and higher education leaders from around the world.
+In the time I’ve written stories for pay, I’ve profiled American cage fighters, immigrant soccer players, Oscar-nominated filmmakers, front-line healthcare workers, and hundreds of sports, business, nonprofit, and higher education leaders.
 In 2017, I was invited back to the University of Tennessee to teach writing to journalism and public relations students.
 And I’ve spoken about the craft at national conferences, storytelling roundtables, and workshops for high school students.

 I don’t think it’s possible for me to be happy if I’m not scribbling words on paper or in Google Docs.
 In 2021, I began the process of separating the work I do to feed my family and the work I do that requires no paycheck or outside attention for motivation (I also started a soccer podcast with a friend).